wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/5-exercise-authorize-security-groups.md

 Sign in using a Work and School account from your Azure AD directory.
 The login will prompt for consent to the scopes required by the web API if the account you are using has not previously consented.
 After login and consent, Azure AD will redirect you back to the web application.

+> [!NOTE]
-> Note: You must login after adding users as members of the security group.
+> You must login after adding users as members of the security group.
 Any logins that occurred before the users were added will result in tokens that does not reflect the membership.
 Close the browser or select **Sign out** to sign out of the session.

 On the home page, the assigned groups are included in the list of claims.
 If the user is a member of the correct group, the navigation will include a link to the Products controller.